hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 Step 9.
 Click on the sub-menu "ELM pathways" in "ELM DB" to see a list of all pathways contained in ELM (Fig. TP53-BP2-9).
-Pathways are from the "Kyoto Encyclopedia of Genes and Genomes" (KEGG (PMID:26476454)) database mapped to ELM instances.
+Pathways are from the "Kyoto Encyclopedia of Genes and Genomes" (KEGG PMID:26476454) database mapped to ELM instances.
 Click on a species (for example "Homo sapiens") for a complete list of all Human pathways which have a protein annotated in ELM, and links to the pathways on KEGG.

 ![](Figures/TP53_2/pathways_example.png)
 **Figure TP53-BP2-10** A list of all pathways in Gallus Gallus

 Step 10.
-On the "ELM pathways" page (Fig. TP53-BP2-9) click on the link "Gallus gallus" to navigate to the page containing all pathways annotated for Gallus gallus.
-This page contains links to all ?????
-KEGG path ways for Gallus gallus.
+On the "ELM pathways" page (Fig. TP53-BP2-9) click on the link "gallus gallus" to navigate to the page containing all pathways annotated for chicken.
+This page contains links to all KEGG pathways for the taxon *gallus gallus* with annotated instances in the ELM database.

 ![](Figures/TP53_2/pathways_kegg.png)
-**Figure TP53-BP2-11** A list of all pathways in Gallus Gallus
+**Figure TP53-BP2-11** A list of all annotated pathways for taxon *gallus gallus*

 Step 10.
-One the page with Gallus Gallus pathways (Fig. TP53-BP2-10) click on "Adherens junction" to the KEGG entry for this pathway, with proteins colorcoded acoording to ????? (see the color legend on the previous page, Fig.
+One the page with chicken pathways (Fig. TP53-BP2-10) click on "Adherens junction" to the KEGG entry for this pathway, with proteins color overlay corresponding to ELM classes (see the color legend right side of figure TP53-BP2-10).
-TP53-BP2-10).

 ## Infections and Diseases

 ![](Figures/TP53_2/viruses.png)
 **Figure TP53-BP2-11** A Table of the ELM instance abused by viruses

 Step 11.
 Click on the sub-menu "ELM virus instances" in "ELM DB" to see a Step 11.
 Click on the sub-menu "ELM virus instances" in "ELM DB" to see a